-The School will try to improve attendance by:
+The school will try to improve attendance by:

-- Encourage students to understand the importance of attendance at their lesson and the relationship between attendance and attainment - Identifying patterns of non-attendance and then work with students, parents/carers to discuss areas of concern, and formulate a support plan where necessary - Providing a clear statement of attendance on the student's academic review (termly) - Sharing attendance data with all students on a weekly basis (PD) - Working proactively with students whose attendance has declined over a period of time. - Meeting with Progress Leaders/Pastoral Managers regularly to discuss students causing concern - Liaising with parents/carers to support improved individual attendance targets - Any student with attendance below 95% will be monitored (including sixth form) - Any student with attendance below 90% will likely trigger targeted support through the Attendance and Inclusion Teams at HSLC - Incentivised school based reward system for strong attendance through Positive Discipline - Ensuring that parents/carers are aware of their responsibility to communicate with the school to report a student absence.
+- Ensuring that good pupil attendance is a clear priority on the School Strategy Plan - Reinforcing a school culture of insisting and expecting more in respect of attendance - Ensuring expectations around attendance are strongly reaffirmed during transition (Y6 to Y7 and for any in-year admission) - Encouraging students to understand the importance of attendance at their lesson and the relationship between attendance and attainment - Identifying patterns of non-attendance and then working with students, parents/carers to discuss areas of concern, and formulate a support plan where necessary.
+Some pupils find it harder than others to attend school and therefore at all stages of improving attendance, the school will work in partnership with pupils and parents/carers collaboratively to remove any barriers to attendance by building strong and trusting relationships and working together to put the right support in place. - Providing a clear statement of attendance on the student's academic review (at least termly) - Working proactively with students whose attendance has declined over a period of time. - Meeting with Progress Leaders/Pastoral Managers regularly to discuss students causing concern. - Liaising with parents/carers to support improved individual attendance targets - Any student with attendance below 95% will be monitored (including sixth form) - Any student with attendance below 90% will likely trigger targeted support through the Attendance and Inclusion Teams at HSLC - Supporting incentive school based reward system for strong attendance through Positive Discipline - Reinforcing key messages around attendance through school social media platforms to ensure positive attendance is at the forefront of school communication with parents/carers and pupils - Ensuring prompt and targeted referrals to the HSLC Embedded Early Help Practitioner, where appropriate - Providing support for families/young people through the HSLC Targeted Pastoral Manager for Attendance

+Ensuring that parents/carers are aware of their responsibility to communicate with the school to report a student absence.
 This can be done via the EDULINK app or telephoning the school direct 01964 532727

-The Attendance Team are responsible for:
+Attendance Team Responsibilities The Attendance Team are responsible for:

-• Ensuring registers are being completed accurately (please see Appendix A: Registration procedure) and challenge any discrepancies that may be apparent

-- Providing requested data for governing Body (termly) - Providing punctuality data for Progress Leaders - Rewarding good and improving attendance - Monitoring attendance levels of all pupils and sharing this data with the Progress leaders and Form tutors.
-Relevant information may also be shared with teaching staff - Liaising with parents/carers to identify any problems which may be affecting attendance and offer support if appropriate to parents/pupils through Inclusion structures at HSLC - Making home visits if appropriate to meet with parents to discuss issues around attendance. - Implementing support plans with parents and students and monitoring improvements for attendance. - When improvements have not made significant changes to liaise with Education Welfare Service and discuss strategies towards necessary improvements. - Should students have missed a substantial period of learning, Attendance Team may work in partnership with local authority services to determine an appropriate reintegration plan.
+- Ensuring registers are being completed accurately (please see Appendix A: Registration procedure) and challenge any discrepancies that may be apparent - Providing requested data for Governing Body (termly) - Providing punctuality data for Progress Leaders - Rewarding good and improving attendance - Monitoring attendance levels of all pupils and sharing this data with the Progress Leaders and Form Tutors.
+Relevant information may also be shared with teaching staff - Liaising with parents/carers to identify any problems which may be affecting attendance and offer support if appropriate to families /pupils through Inclusion structures at HSLC - Making home visits if appropriate to meet with parents/carers to discuss issues around attendance. - Implementing support plans with parents and students and monitoring improvements for attendance. - When improvements have not made significant changes to liaise with Education Welfare Service and discuss strategies towards necessary improvements. - Should students have missed a substantial period of learning, the Attendance Team may work in partnership with local authority services to determine an appropriate reintegration plan.

-Parents/carers will try to improve attendance by:
+Parent/Carer Responsibilities Parents/carers will try to improve attendance by: